 The University also offers eligible employees access to additional voluntary supplemental retirement plans and deferred compensation plans to enhance their retirement goals and plans.
-For additional information, please contact the Benefits Team at 540-831-5583 or firstname.lastname@example.org.
+For additional information, please contact the Benefits Office at 540-831-6110 or firstname.lastname@example.org.

-- Tax Deferred Annuities (403b): The University will make payroll deductions for tax-deferred annuities to participating companies.
-Approved 403b providers [PDF] are TIAA-CREF, AXA, Amerprise, and VALIC.
-Fringe Benefits Management Company (FBMC), the third-party administrator, serves as compliance coordinator and routes contributions to the selected provider(s).
-The employee or the participating company pays an administrative fee.
+- The University will make payroll deductions for tax-deferred annuities to participating companies.
+Approved 403b providers are TIAA-CREF, AXA, Ameriprise, and VALIC.
+Fringe Benefits Management Company (FBMC), the third-party administrator, serves as a compliance coordinator and routes contributions to the selected provider(s).
+The employee of the participating company pays an administrative fee.

-- Cash Match Plan: Eligible employees who make a contribution to a 403b tax deferred annuity or the 457 deferred compensation plan are eligible to participate in the Commonwealth of Virginia’s Cash Match Plan.
+Eligible employees who make a contribution to a 403b tax-deferred annuity or the 457 deferred compensation plan are eligible to participate in the Commonwealth of Virginia’s Cash Match Plan.
 Employees must have an account with one of the approved plan providers in order to receive a cash match contribution.
-Employees will receive each pay period, the lesser of $20 or 50% of the employee’s contribution amount.
+Employees will receive each pay period, the lesser of $20, or 50% of the employee’s contribution amount.
 Employees may receive a cash match contribution to one plan only.
 Employees enrolled in both a 457 and a 403b may elect which plan to receive the cash match contribution.
-Employees enrolled the VRS Hybrid Retirement Plan must make the maximum 4% voluntary contribution to the defined contribution component of the plan in order to receive a match on contributions to your employer 457 or 403(b) plans.
+Employees enrolled the VRS Hybrid Retirement Plan must make the maximum 4% voluntary contribution to the defined contribution component of the plan in order to receive a match on contributions to your employer 457 or 403(b) plans

-The Department of Human Resources Benefits Team offers a quarterly information session dedicated to employees anticipating retiring in the next five years.
-The focus of the plan is on general retirement planning, annuity options, group life insurance, social security and health care considerations when planning the next phase of your life.
+The Department of Human Resources Benefits Team offers information sessions dedicated to employees anticipating retiring in the next five years.
+These sessions are held on both the Main Campus and RUC Campus several times throughout the year.
+The focus of these sessions is on general retirement planning, annuity options, group life insurance, social security, and health care considerations when planning the next phase of your life.
 The sessions are open to all employees and last approximately 1 ½ hours.
-Information regarding upcoming sessions are posted to the HR website and published in the monthly Human Resources Employee Newsletter.
-Please contact the Benefits Team at 540-831-5008 or email@example.com with any questions or concerns.
+Information regarding upcoming sessions is sent out to your Radford University email adress and is posted on the Department of Human Resouces Announcements and Events page.

-Employees anticipating retiring should contact Human Resources at 540-831-5008 to set up an appointment approximately 90 days prior to the anticipated retirement date.
+Employees anticipating retiring should contact Human Resources at 540-831-6110 or email@example.com to set up an appointment approximately 90 days prior to the anticipated retirement date.
 Retirement effective dates are always the first day of the month.
 As an example, if you wish to retire on June 1, then it is recommended that you schedule an appointment during the month of March.
 Employees are encouraged to advise their supervisor as soon as possible for succession planning and recruitment purposes.
-Call 540-831-5008 and speak to the Benefits Team to get the process started.
+Call 540-831-6110 or email firstname.lastname@example.org to get the process started.